matrix-org/matrix.org/content/blog/2025/12/2025-12-19-fosdem-update.md

 ## Booth

 This year again we will have a booth for both days at the event.
 We're looking for volunteers to join the team staffing the booth.
-Sign up early and you'll get one of the 2026 volunteer limited edition t-shirts!
+Sign up early and you'll get one of the 2026 volunteer limited edition T-shirts!

-You can pick a shift on our [shifts management platform](https://volunteer.matrix-community.events/fosdem-2026/) and we will invite you in the private matrix room to manage the booth.
+You can pick a shift on our [shifts management platform](https://volunteer.matrix-community.events/fosdem-2026/) and we will invite you in the private Matrix room to manage the booth.